-Most important, however, PRESS will send text to your printer, formatted and all, as fast as your printer.
+Most important, however, PRESS will send text to

-can accept it.
+your printer, formatted and all, as fast as your printer can accept it.
 It will even adjust the high bits of Word-Star files to avoid selecting the Sanskrit character

-PRESS comes configured for the Gemini 10X and 15X printers.
+15X printers.
 It will, in fact, be quite happy with most Epson compatible dot matrix printers.
 A version is also supplied for use with letter quality daisy wheel

-PRESS is a simple to use package which communicates with you in plain English.
+PRESS is a simple to use package which communicates with you in plain English